achbintangfebrian/flutter_kasir/HOW_TO_USE_DIAGNOSTICS.md

 When the diagnostic tools run, look for:
 - ✅ VALID API ENDPOINT FOUND - This is the URL you should use
 - ❌ Network error - Your backend isn't running
-- ❌ Login endpoint not found - Your Laravel routes aren't configured correctly
+- ❌ API endpoint not found - Your Laravel routes aren't configured correctly

 ## After Running Diagnostics